Aquarium Fish Compatibility Chart – Find Perfect Pals

 Choosing the right fish is crucial for both saltwater and freshwater tanks.
 For peaceful saltwater tanks, fish like green chromis and clownfish work well.
 They get along with other marine life.

 Freshwater tanks can have friendly fish like tetras and guppies.
 They are easy to care for and peaceful.
+Certain aggressive species, including knife fish, require large aquariums with adequate cover and are better kept alone or with non-similar tank mates.

 In specialized tanks, like predator ones, you might have saltwater fish like puffers and lionfish.
 It’s important to think about their natural behaviors and how they eat.
 Fish like groupers and anglers eat prey that fits in their mouths.